Program of Assertive Community Treatment (PACT)

 PACT statewide expansion

-To bridge the gap for PACT services, the legislature mandated that HCA stand up three full, and two half, teams in FY 2020 and three more full teams in FY 2021.
-The goal of the increased PACT teams is to increase capacity and keep individuals out of state hospitals.
+To bridge the gap for PACT services, the legislature mandated that the Health Care Authority (HCA) stand up three full, and two half, teams in fiscal year (FY) 2020 and three more full teams in FY 2021.
+The goal of expanding PACT teams is to increase capacity and keep individuals out of state hospitals.

 Selection of PACT teams

 Selection of the first PACT teams will start in November of 2019.
 Startup funds will be provided to teams in order to assist with hiring and training.
-The goal is for PACT teams to start January, 2020.
+The target start date is January, 2020.

-The Health Care Authority’s Division of Behavioral Health and Recovery (DBHR) will pilot a new type of discharge wrap around service for individuals discharging or diverting from a state hospital to an Aging and Long Term Supports Administration (ALTSA), licensed facility.
+Coming in 2020: HCA will pilot a new type of discharge wrap around service for individuals discharging or diverting from a state hospital to an Aging and Long Term Supports Administration (ALTSA) licensed facility.